sixeyed/docker-windows-workshop/part-6.md

 docker container rm jenkins
 ```

+Now we have a configured Jenkins server in a Docker image, so wherever we run a container we will have the same Jenkins setup, with all the plugins and dependencies we need ready configured.

 ## <a name="3"></a>Step 3.
 Run infrastructure services

 ## Start the Infrastructure Services

-For our CI setup, we'll need a Git server and a local Docker registry, as well as Jenkins.
+For our full CI setup, we'll need a Git server and a local Docker registry, as well as Jenkins.
 The [infrastructure Docker Compose file](part-6/infrastructure/docker-compose.yml) sets those up, using host mounts for the data volumes.

 Start all the containers with compose: